gitter-badger/jcoderli.github.io/journal/vacations/2016/las-vegas/day1.md

 ### 17:21

 Don't be fooled by the time, this _isn't_ tomorrow.
 I just want to say that I am IN LAS VEGAS!
 I might update at the hotel, but otherwise, just expect one more update!

+### 20:51

+Now at the hotel.
+It's really big.
+Las Vegas is basically known for the hotels they have.
+Well, I mean, it's fine, but I mean... the casinos.
+They smell.
+Not a good smell (I don't know why you would think that).
+They _REEK_ of cigarettes, alchohol and long dreary nights of losing money.
+That's just _one_ of the reasons I stay away from casinos.

+There is this one hotel that's a huge pyramid with lights and it just... it's very... extravagant...
+It's interesting to say the least.

+Well, the time is clearly different than in Ohio, so I'm seriously feeling the jetlag over here.

+Feeling... kinda... tired... *. *